YoRyan/mailrise/README.rst

                                                   If not specified here, the data type is inferred from the body part of the email message.
-So if you have your body template set to anything but the default value of ``$body``, you might want to set a data type here. listen.host                            string     Specifies the network address to listen on.
+So if you have your body template set to anything but the default value of ``$body``, you might want to set a data type here. import_code                            string     Allows advanced users to supply their own Python code to replace key components of Mailrise.
+Place the path to the Python source file here.
+                                                  See "Custom routers" below.
+Custom routers ignore any data in the ``configs`` section. listen.host                            string     Specifies the network address to listen on.

                                                   Defaults to all interfaces.